-Upon arriving in Los Angeles during the summer of 2000, a young Kristi Russell stepped off of the plane and onto Venice Beach.
+Upon arriving in Los Angeles during the summer of 2000, Kristi stepped off of the plane and onto Venice Beach.
 It only took a few minutes: with sand between her toes, sunshine on her face, and her ideological switch flipped, Kristi put flowers in her hair, bought some SPF 30, and made a small investment at a wholesale wax factory.
 That weekend, she was selling her handmade candles on a blanket on the boardwalk.
 Romantic and bohemian at first, Ramen grew predictable and her credit card balances grew steeply (candle making? not so lucrative).
 So she moved on to quite the illustrious gig: slinging drinks behind a bar.
 But within months, she was fired for choosing a day of snowboarding over the mandatory monthly meeting.

-Strengthened by that experience, Russell felt confident enough to plant the seeds of Metal Flowers Media in early 2008 when the doors of RSL closed.
+Strengthened by that experience, Kristi felt confident enough to plant the seeds of Metal Flowers Media in early 2008 when the doors of RSL closed.
 In almost no time, this budding company blossomed into the casting and talent resource for unscripted projects.
 With hundreds of credits and a slate of development projects currently being set up, Kristi Russell and her team at Metal Flowers Media have pioneered cutting-edge casting and talent strategies.
-Recently, with her network and prod co clients, Metal Flowers Media has rewritten the old “pay for play” casting services deal memo, allowing clients to receive casting services prior to greenlights.
+Recently, with her network and prod co clients, Metal Flowers Media has rewritten the old “pay for play” casting services deal memo, allowing clients to receive casting and talent development services prior to green-lights.
 MFM continues to break new ground in the world of unscripted, talent-driven programming with fully staffed offices in Los Angeles CA and Boulder CO.

 You will, however, still find flowers in her hair and sunshine in her smile.